Social Media

 • The child’s Hong Kong permanent identity card

-• The child’s birth certificate with the consenting parent’s name, or a court order for proof of the consenting legal guardian’s custodial rights
+• The child’s birth certificate with the consenting parent’s name, or a court order for proof of consenting legal guardian’s custodial rights

-• Application fee ($185 for 32 pages or $230 for 48 pages) to be paid via EPS, cash, or credit.
-If you are posting the documents, you should enclose a cheque
+• Application fee (HK$185 for 32 pages or $230 for 48 pages) to be paid via EPS, cash or credit.

 If your child does not yet have a Hong Kong permanent identity card: